DoTheEvo/selfhosted-apps-docker/prometheus_grafana_loki/readme.md

 * `prometheus.yml` - a configuration file for prometheus

 The three files must be provided.</br>
-The directories are created by docker compose on the first run.
+Usually the directories are created by docker compose on the first run, but now we want to create them manualy because of ownership issues.
+Previously we just run the containers as root to avoid dealing with it, but since thats not recommended...

+be in terminal, in your directory containing the composes file.

+* `mkdir -p prometheus_data grafana_data` - create the direcotries
+* `sudo chown 65534:65534 prometheus_data && sudo chown 472:472 grafana_data` - change the ownership

 # docker-compose

 * **Prometheus** - The official image used.
 Few extra commands passing configuration.
-  Of note is 240 hours(10days) **retention** policy.
+  Of note is 240 hours(10days) or 10GB max **retention** policy.
 * **Grafana** - The official image used.
 Bind mounted directory for persistent data storage.
-User sets **as root**, as it solves issues I am lazy to investigate, likely me editing some files as root.
 * **NodeExporter** - An exporter for linux machines, in this case gathering the **metrics** of the docker host, like uptime, cpu load, memory use, network bandwidth use, disk space,...<br>